 - i.
 The shortest appropriate term, depending upon the Borrower's ability to repay; - ii.
 Working capital or inventory loans and the financing of intangible assets (including goodwill) must not exceed 10 years. - iii.
 Generally, equipment, fixtures, or furniture loans should not exceed 10 years.
 However, the term may be up to 15 years if the IRS asset class useful life supports the term.
 The term for a loan to finance equipment and/or leasehold improvements may include an additional reasonable period, not to exceed 12 months, when necessary to complete the installation of the equipment and/or complete the leasehold improvements. - iv.
 Real estate loans (including acquisition, rehabilitation, renovation, construction, or improvements to leasehold interests in land) must not exceed 25 years, unless a portion of the loan is used for construction or renovation of the real estate.
 If the use of proceeds on a real estate loan includes construction or renovation, an additional period reasonably necessary for the construction or renovation period may be added to the 25-year maximum maturity. - v.
-Loans for leasehold improvements (except for leasehold interests in land) may not exceed 10 years, plus an additional period reasonably necessary to complete the leasehold improvements, as determined based on the specific nature of the leasehold improvements, but in no case more than 12 months.

-- vi.
-Mixed purpose loans: When loan proceeds are used for multiple purposes (land and building, working capital, machinery & equipment, or the refinancing of any of these purposes), the maturity may be a blended maturity or, if 51% or more of the use of proceeds are for real estate, the maximum maturity may be up to 25 years. - vii.
-Loan maturity for complete change of ownership: Only when the purchase price includes the commercial real estate from which the Applicant business operates (i.e., is not investment or personal real estate) and when the value of the commercial real estate is 51% or more of the purchase price, the loan may have a maximum maturity of 25 years.
-Otherwise, the maximum maturity is 10 years.
+Loans for leasehold improvements (except for leasehold interests in land) may not exceed 10 years, plus an additional period reasonably necessary to complete the leasehold improvements, as determined based on the specific nature of the leasehold improvements, but in no case more than 12 months. - vi.
+Mixed purpose loans and loans for all types of changes of ownership: When 7(a) loan proceeds are used for changes of ownership and/or for multiple purposes (land and building, working capital, machinery & equipment), or the refinancing of any of these purposes, the maturity may be a blended maturity or, if 51% or more of the use of the 7(a) loan's proceeds are for real estate, the maximum maturity may be up to 25 years.
+For stock purchases, the loan maturity may be based on the underlying assets/interest financed by the 7(a) loan as supported by a business valuation/appraisal.